LinhLuong2809/405-Data-Analyst-Capstone-Project-/README.md

 # Data-analytics-training-per-scholas
-This repository to store all my progress for data analytics training with Per Scholas
+This repository is my data analyst capstone project for graduation with Per Scholas